Cassini, NASA's 13-year Saturn mission, has ended

 "Cassini has enabled those future missions to be possible," said Jim Green, NASA's director of planetary science.

-Intrigued by Cassini's discoveries, scientists have submitted concepts for future "spacecraft to drift on the methane seas of Titan and fly through the Enceladus plume to collect and analyze samples for signs of biology" that are under consideration, according to NASA.
+NASA's New Frontiers competition has called for proposals that include future missions to the Saturn system.
+The proposals include a Saturn probe that explore the planet deeper than Cassini.
+Intrigued by Cassini's discoveries, scientists have submitted concepts for future "spacecraft to drift on the methane seas of Titan and fly through the Enceladus plume to collect and analyze samples for signs of biology," according to NASA.

+Finalists will be announced at the end of the year, and NASA will explore those mission concepts further.

+"For future missions to Saturn, there are a lot of possibilities," Spilker said.
+"One certainly involves the tiny moon Enceladus and the potential for life in that global ocean.
+The potential for astrobiology in the ocean on Titan.
+There's questions about the rings -- can we get even closer and understand those individual ring particles?
+Lots of questions remain, so that's why we have to go back."